 Having acquired what appears to be a fairly new unit, (Photographed below) I decided to replace the Throttle Switch.

-Remove throttle switch plug (red arrow).
+Remove throttle switch plug (green arrow).

 Remove four nuts that hold the throttle bell crank assembly to the base pedestal.